abhinendrayadav/ProVA/data/responses.md

 ## harrasment policy
 * violence/harrasment_policy
   - Any employee who feels they are being sexually harassed, directly or indirectly, may submit a complaint of the alleged incident to their manager, HR, Legal, OR any Executive of the company, preferably in writing within 10 days of occurrence of incident.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+Please refer the following document for details: https://pep.prolifics.com/dms/hr/hrpolicies/posh.pdf

 ## complaint review
 * violence/complaint_review